 Denying the enforcement of a premarital agreement can quickly become complicated.
 If you’re looking at a Texas divorce that involves a prenup, you need an experienced divorce attorney on your side.

 Divorce is always challenging, but if you’re facing a premarital agreement that’s poised to leave you with less than you’re entitled to, the situation is more difficult still.
-Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., in Sugar Land, Texas, has the dedication, experience, and determination to aggressively advocate for your case’s best possible resolution, and he’s here to help.
+Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., in Richmond, Texas, has the dedication, experience, and determination to aggressively advocate for your case’s best possible resolution, and he’s here to help.
 Please schedule an appointment today by contacting or calling our office at (832) 276-9474.